jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

        the text entry field for the problem.
 In the Studio Simple Editor, this text is surrounded by two pairs of angle brackets (>>Question<<).
 Blank for questions that do not have an accessibility label.

+       For problems that use randomization, if a particular answer has not been selected since early March 2014, the question_text is blank for that answer.

    * - value_id
      - The internal identifier for the answer choice provided for checkboxes and multiple choice problems.
 Blank for dropdown, numerical input, text